 Mental health of transgender youth: The role of family, school, and community in promoting resilience (PDF) — Learn about the mental health of transgender youth, including the role of family, school and community in promoting resilience.
 Read a summary of this Children's Mental Health eReview issue (PDF).

 As part of its 2016-2017 Scholar in Residence Program, Extension CYFC produced five short videos featuring researchers from land-grant universities across the country.
 These researchers served as panelists at the October 11, 2017 University of Minnesota Extension Program Conference in a presentation titled "Health, Well-being and Economic Opportunity for LGBT People in Rural Environments.”
-Jenifer McGuire, Ph.D., associate professor with the University of Minnesota College of Education and Human Development, served as Extension CYFC Scholar in Residence at this time.
+Jenifer McGuire, Ph.D., professor with the University of Minnesota College of Education and Human Development, served as Extension CYFC Scholar in Residence at this time.